SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 ## What not to do

-The following list contains the key things **not** to do if you want to have a good navigation solution.
+The following list contains the key things **not** to do when you design your navigation solution.

 Don't: